jujojujo2003/Ender-3-3DPrinter-Load-Cell-Bed-Leveling-Sensor/README.md

 ![Triggered](https://github.com/jujojujo2003/MGN12H-3DPrinter-LoadCell-BedLevelingSensor/blob/main/WikiAssets/IMG_0551.gif)

 ## Tuning
-[DELTA_FOR_TRIGGER](https://github.com/jujojujo2003/MGN12H-3DPrinter-LoadCell-BedLevelingSensor/blob/main/Code/bedlevelRp2040ADS1235.ino#L8) is the main tuning variable that controls the sensitivity of the trigger.
+[DELTA_FOR_TRIGGER](https://github.com/jujojujo2003/MGN12H-3DPrinter-LoadCell-BedLevelingSensor/blob/main/Code/bedlevelRp2040ADS1235.ino#L8) is the main tuning variable that controls the sensitivity of the probe.

 * Typically, set DELTA_FOR_TRIGGER to a low value like 1-2 and set `is_probing = true`
 * Reset your printer and as soon as it starts, the LED should be BLUE.
 Note that it might get triggers very easily and turn green since the threshold above is low.